niiniyare/ars/awosrs3.md

 **4.1.2 Hardware Interfaces**

-No hardware interface is required for the Airline Ticket Reservation system.​
+No hardware interface is required for the Airline Ticket Reservation system.

-### 4.1.3 Software Interfaces​
+### 4.1.3 Software Interfaces

 4.1.3.1 ATRS should be a web-based system.